H&R Block Franchise Cost & Fees

 Franchise Offer: H&R Block grants the right to establish and operate one or more H&R Block offices at a location or locations chosen by the franchisee and approved by the franchisor in writing within a defined territory.

-Financial Assistance: H&R Block has an affiliate, Franchise Partner, Inc. (FPI) that, subject to credit approval, offers financing to H&R Block franchisees.
-FPI offers two loan products: (1) a Franchise Equity Line of Credit (FELC), and (2) an Annual Payments Adjustable Rate Term Loan (APARTL).
-FPI's financing may be used by franchisees for any purpose related to the operation of the franchisee’s H&R Block franchise.
+Financial Assistance: H&R Block has an affiliate, Franchise Partner, Inc. (FPI) that, subject to credit approval, offers commercial financing to H&R Block franchisees.
+FPI offers one loan product: an Annual Payments Adjustable Rate Term Loan (APARTL).
+FPI's financing may be used by franchisees for acquiring an H&R Block franchise another tax preparation business, or brand office standard upgrades.
+Franchisees are prohibited from using any loan proceeds for personal, family or household purposes.
 The maximum amount of credit offered the franchisee is determined by FPI in its sole discretion.
 Except for FPI loan products, the franchisor does not offer, directly or indirectly, any arrangement for financing franchisees’ initial investment or the costs associated with the initial operation of the business.

 Territory: The Franchise Agreement grants the franchisee the right to operate the Franchised Business from a location or locations selected by the franchisee within a prescribed Territory approved by the franchisor in writing.
 The Territory may vary, but is generally described as the municipal boundaries of the city, town or village in which the Franchised Business is located when operating in a rural area.
 The Territory for a franchise located in a major metropolitan area will vary and could be limited to a specific site or a mapped territory including a specific geographic area.
 Nothing in the Agreement prohibits a franchisee from performing tax return preparation services at an office (or offices) within the Franchise Territory for persons residing outside the Franchise Territory and franchisees are not prohibited from advertising in media originating in the Franchise Territory which may extend beyond the Franchise Territory.
 Franchisees will not receive an exclusive Territory.
 Franchisees may face competition from other H&R BIock tax businesses that it or its affiliates franchise or own and that operate at traditional sites outside of the Territory.